kubectl

 in case of installing in an existing cluster with KOTS.

-DeepSource Enterprise is packaged as a Kubernetes application that can run on any Kubernetes cluster that meets minimum requirements:
+DeepSource Enterprise is packaged as a Kubernetes application that can run on any Kubernetes cluster that meets minimum requirements:- Kubernetes v1.20.0 or later (although we recommend v1.30)

 Ensure you have two node pools: